nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Card Number\{#generate-card-number}

-The generate card number transformer generates a new card number that is [luhn valid.](https://en.wikipedia.org/wiki/Luhn_algorithm)
+Generates a new card number that can be [luhn valid.](https://en.wikipedia.org/wiki/Luhn_algorithm)

-By default, the card number transformer generates a random 16 digit card number that is _not_ luhn valid.
+By default, generates a random 16 digit card number that is _not_ luhn valid.
 If you want luhn validation, please set the luhn-check config to `true`.

 **Configurations**

-Depending on your validations, you may want to configure the output card number.
-The card number transformer has the following configurations:

 | Name       | Description                                           | Default | Example Output   |
 | ---------- | ----------------------------------------------------- | ------- | ---------------- |
 | Valid Luhn | Generate a card number that can pass luhn validation. | true    | 6621238134011099 |

 **Examples**

-Here are some examples of an output card number:

 | Valid Luhn | Example Output   |
 | ---------- | ---------------- |